ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ## Inserting images via a source URL
 ### Demo

-To upload the image, click on the image icon.
-To open the panel and add the image URL, click the arrow next to the image button.
-Check the demo below to insert a new image via URL or update an existing image by selecting it, opening the dropdown panel, and pasting a new URL.
+To upload an image, use the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Image}.
+If you want to add an image through a URL, click the arrow next to the image button and paste the URL in a dropdown panel.
+To update an existing image, select it and paste a new URL in a dropdown panel.

 {@snippet features/image-insert-via-url}